-40 The Agent will be liable for loss or damage (including personal injury whether or not resulting in death) suffered by the Institute, its officers, servants or Agent s, arising from the unlawful or
+- The Agent will be liable for loss or damage (including personal injury whether or not resulting in death) suffered by the Institute, its officers, servants or Agent s, arising from the unlawful or negligent acts or omissions of the Agent in the programme of the performance (or attempted or purported performance) of the Agent Services. - The Agent will be liable for all actions, proceedings, claims and demands which may be brought or made against the Institute and all its officers, servants and Agent s from and against all actions, proceedings, claims and demands which may be brought or made against any of them by any person, including the Agent, arising from: - Any wilful or negligent act or omission of the Agent - Any unlawful or negligent act or omission of the visitors, invitees or licensees of the Agent - Death, injury, loss or damage suffered by the Agent or any of its visitors, invitees or licensees except where the death, injury, loss or damage is caused by the wrongful act or omission of the Institute

-- negligent acts or omissions of the Agent in the programme of the performance (or attempted or purported performance) of the Agent Services. - 41 The Agent will be liable for all actions, proceedings, claims and demands which may be brought or made against the Institute and all its officers, servants and Agent s from and against all actions, proceedings, claims and demands which may be brought or made against any of them by any person, including the Agent, arising from: - a. any wilful or negligent act or omission of the Agent; - b. any unlawful or negligent act or omission of the visitors, invitees or licensees of the Agent; - c. death, injury, loss or damage suffered by the Agent or any of its visitors, invitees or licensees except where the death, injury, loss or damage is caused by the wrongful act or omission of the Institute. - 42 The Agent will be liable for all costs arising for a student or potential student arising from the issue of false or inaccurate information.
+The Agent will be liable for all costs arising for a student or potential student arising from the issue of false or inaccurate information.

-Insurance
+16 Insurance

-- 43 The Agent must have and maintain for the duration of this Agreement employer's liability insurance in relation to any employees of the Agent for an unlimited amount, including liability under any statute and at common law. - 44 The Agent must effect in connection with the provision of the Agent Services for the duration of the Agreement: - a. public liability insurance; - b. professional indemnity insurance. - 45 The insurances must be effected with an insurer, include terms and conditions that will cover the Agent's potential liability to the Institute under this Agreement and be maintained for the duration of this Agreement.
+- The Agent must have and maintain for the duration of this Agreement employer's liability insurance in relation to any employees of the Agent for an unlimited amount, including liability under any statute and at common law. - The Agent must effect in connection with the provision of the Agent Services for the duration of the Agreement: - Public liability insurance - Professional indemnity insurance - The insurances must be effected with an insurer, include terms and conditions that will cover the Agent's potential liability to the Institute under this Agreement and be maintained for the duration of this Agreement.